ArchipelagoMW/Archipelago/docs/adding games.md

   and the following requirements:
     - Your items and locations need a `item_name_to_id` and `location_name_to_id`, respectively, mapping.
-    - An `option_definitions` mapping of your game options with the format `{name: Class}`, where `name` uses Python snake_case.
+    - An `option_dataclass` mapping of your game options with the format `{name: Class}`, where `name` uses Python snake_case.
     - You must define your world's `create_item` method, because this may be called by the generator in certain circumstances